-Fully accredited by the Council of Social Work Education and ranked in the top 20 schools of social work in the country, Tulane School of Social Work offers a "clinical-community" curriculum based on relationship-centered practice.
+Fully accredited by the Council of Social Work Education and ranked in the top 20 schools of social work in the country, the Tulane University School of Social Work offers a "clinical-community" curriculum based on relationship-centered practice.

 Prospective students can also view a typical breakdown of how they can expect to dedicate their time to the program each week.

-Flexible Curriculum Schedules
+Flexible Curriculum Schedules and Settings

 Designed with working students in mind, the MSW program offers flexible part-time and full-time curriculum schedules for on-campus and online students.

 Prospective students can explore sample curriculum schedules here.

 Every MSW student is also required to complete 948 hours of field-based education.
 This integral part of the degree program pairs each student with an organizational partner in the individual’s city or town to start getting on-the-ground experience working within the student’s own community.
 The fieldwork experience and the rest of the curriculum are mutually supportive so that students can get the most out of every minute of their time with Tulane.